malikali99/malikali99/README.md

 - 🔭 I’m currently working on **multiple projects which enhance my brainstorming.**

-- 🌱 I’m currently learning **Power BI, Python, SQL and Machine learning**
+- 🌱 I’m currently learning **Power BI, Python, SQL and Machine learning.**

 - 👯 I’m looking to collaborate on **any type of project which give me callenges and boost my skills.**